 Museum of the Second World War

-Both interactive displays and personal items are featured in the museum that tells the story of the horrific war.
-The exhibits are educational and gripping.
+Both interactive displays and personal items tell the story of the horrific war.
+The exhibits are both educational and gripping.
+We highly recommend renting an audio guide.

 Polish Post Office and Memorial